Pink Pepper Essential Oil

 What is pink pepper essential oil INCI name?

-The INCI name for pink pepper essential oil is Schinus Molle.
+The INCI name for pink pepper essential oil is schinus molle.

 Where does our pink pepper oil originate from?

-Our pink pepper oil originates from Kenya.
+Our pink pepper essential oil originates from Kenya.

 What is the difference between pink and black pepper essential oil?

 Pink pepper essential oil is from a different botanical family to black pepper oil.
 Pink pepper essential oil is from the Anacardiaceae botanical family.
-Whereas back pepper essential oil is from the botanical family Piperaceae.
+Whereas black pepper essential oil is from the botanical family Piperaceae.

 The black pepper oil is distilled from the dried peppercorns.
 Whereas, pink pepper essential oil is extracted from the ripe fruit.